About other road users

 - Cyclists are dazzled by headlights on full beam, just like other road users – remember to dip your lights for cyclists as well as other motor vehicles.

-- Cyclists can travel quickly, capable of speeds of 40km/h or more.
+- Cyclists can be fast movers, capable of travelling at speeds of 40 km/h or more.

 - Cyclists have a right to use the roads and to travel safely and enjoyably.
 Please understand and respect their needs.